- What exactly is a ghost walk?

 Firstly, it is a walking tour.
 We walk to special places that have some special ghost story and we investigate the energies that still may reside at the place.
 As we walk, we tell the legends and take our cameras to settings where the ghost tracings may show themselves as orbs..

-We currently run four different main tours.
+We currently run thre different main tours.
 Our tours are (to date):

 - Ghosts and Legends of Old Town

 - Alchemy & Mysteries of Prague Castle

 Some of these tours run at certain times of the year only (check individual tour pages for details), some run daily, for instance Ghosts and Legends of the Old Town, others run on certain days of the week, for instance Alchemy & Mysteries of Prague Castle.
 We do conduct other tours upon request for private customers.

 All in all, we run approximately 1200 tours per year, which adds up to around 12,500 customers each year.